 Here on THE DAILY MEDITATION we will be sharing all the news and tips you need to help your kids to be mindful.
 You can subscribe to our newsletter for our latest articles.

-Just remember that for every toy that genuinely encourages mindfulness, there are ten more that aren’t helpful at all and are simply cash-ins on the current trend of wellness.
+Just remember that for every product that genuinely encourages awareness, there are ten more that aren’t helpful at all and are simply cash-ins on the current trend of wellness.